Drug information

 Location: Taiwan

-Purpose: The purpose of this study is to evaluate the safety of semzuvolimab monotherapy plus the latency-reversing agent tucidinostat and the ability of this regimen in changing the latent HIV reservoir in participants undergoing an analytical treatment interruption of ART.12
+Purpose: The purpose of this study was to evaluate the safety of semzuvolimab monotherapy plus the latency-reversing agent tucidinostat and the ability of this regimen in changing the latent HIV reservoir in participants undergoing an analytical treatment interruption of ART.12

 Status: This study is currently recruiting participants.